Reproduction and Speculative Futures Conference

 The Reproduction and Speculative Futures conference (October 2024) explored how speculative fiction addresses reproduction, pregnancy, and birth, focusing on themes including environmental crises, technology, and law, alongside feminist, queer, and anti-colonial politics.

-Keynote speaker Heather Latimer examined dystopian fiction, highlighting its critique of colonialism and reproductive control while advocating for community-based futures.
+Keynote speaker Heather Latimer opened the with a talk on dystopian fiction, highlighting its critique of colonialism and reproductive control while advocating for community-based futures.

-The roundtable showcased interdisciplinarity within the Future of Human Reproduction project.
-Scholars from design, philosophy, literature, law, and psychology discussed how speculation fosters new ideas, with examples ranging from design innovation to thought experiments and legal frameworks.
-They also addressed risks, like public misinterpretation of speculative scenarios, and highlighted the role of literary and speculative tools in expanding academic and public engagement.
+During a roundtable discussion, the Future of Human Reproduction team explored how speculative design fosters new ideas and thought experiments.
+They also highlighted the role of literary and speculative tools in enhancing academic and public engagement.

 This event took place over two days, with the first day held in person at Lancaster University and the second day conducted online.